phetsims/phet-info/checklists/code_review_checklist.md

     }
   ```

+- [ ] Type expressions for functions have a variety of options, increasing in complexity depending on the case.
+In general note that `{function}` is not enough information.
+Here are some better options:

+    1. The most basic option it to use Google Closure Type syntax, for more info see https://github.com/google/closure-compiler/wiki/Types-in-the-Closure-Type-System.
+This specifies the param/return types, but nothing more.
+Here are some examples:
+        * `@param {function()} noParamsAndNoReturnValue`
+        * `@param {function(number)} giveMeNumberAndReturnNothing`
+        * `@param {function(number, number):Vector2} getVector2`
+        * `@param {function(new:Node)} createNode - a function that takes the Node constructor`
+    2. When needing to be a bit more specific, add a name to parameters of the function.
+Sometimes this is all that is needed for clarity on what the param does:
+        * `@param {function(model:MyModel, length:number, name:string): Node} getLengthNode`
+        * `@param {function(aSelfExplanatoryNameForAString:string): Node} getStringNode`
+    3. If (2) isn't enough, use English to explain the parameters and return values.
+This is easy because they are named, and can be easily mentioned:
+        * `@param {function(model:MyModel, length:number, name:string): Node} getLengthNode - returns the length Node that you have always wanted, name is the name of the source of your aspirations, length is a special number according to the following 24 criteria. . .`
+    4. If needing more complexity, or using jsdoc rendering tools (like PhET-iO documentation does), you must use a JSDoc compatible format, not (2) or (3), and you may need to use the more complicated solution.
+See JSDoc docs for more info.
+Here is an example of a named callback:
+        ```js
+        /**
+         * @name mySpecialCallback
+         * Converts a string to a number
+         * @param {string}
+         * @returns {number}
+         */
+        /**
+         * @param {mySpecialCallback} callback
+        */
+        x = function( callback) { callback( 'still chocolate' ) };
+        ```

 - [ ] Look for cases where the use of type expressions involving Property subclasses are incorrect.
 Because of the structure of the `Property` class hierarchy, specifying type-specific Properties (`{BooleanProperty}`, `{NumberProperty}`,...) may be incorrect, because it precludes values of type `{DerivedProperty}` and `{DynamicProperty}`.
 Similarly, use of `{DerivedProperty}` and `{DynamicProperty}` precludes values of (e.g.) `{BooleanProperty}`.
 Especially in common code, using `{Property,<TYPE>}` is typically correct, unless some specific feature of the `Property` subclass is required.
 For example, `{Property.<boolean>}` instead of `{BooleanProperty}`.

 ### Visibility Annotations